michaelsballoni/mscript/README.md

 ```
 It is a line-based, pseudo-object-oriented scripting language that uses symbols instead of keywords

-To just in and see more mscript, check out the [mscript-examples musicdb.ms file](mscript-examples/musicdb.ms), there's good stuff in there
+To jump in and see more mscript, check out the [musicdb sample](mscript-examples/musicdb.ms)

 ## project layout
-The mscript project is a Visual Studio solution.  mscript has no external dependencies; it statically links the runtime.
+The mscript project is a Visual Studio solution.  mscript has no external dependencies; it statically links the runtime

 Here are the projects that make up the solution:
 ### mscript-lib
 The mscript-lib project is where expressions and statements are implemented.
-All the working code in the solution is in this project.
+All the working code in the solution is in this project

 - expressions
 - object